yu-ming-chen/tp/docs/UserGuide.md

 (Contributed by David)

 You can use this command to **delete an existing budget**.

-When a budget is deleted, you will see the budget being removed from the current page.

  > ⚠ Exercise caution when using the delete command as it is **irreversible**! <br>

- > ⚠ **You cannot use this command if main page is empty**.
-This is because there are no budgets created yet.
- > You can only delete a budget if there are already existing budgets!

 Format: `delete INDEX`